-The narcissist will attack when they are in danger of losing control and this can result in them making false allegations of violence and abuse.
-Women particularly use this tactic because gender stereotypes see women as the victims of abuse as opposed to the perpetrators.
+The narcissist will attack when they are in danger of losing control and this can result in them making false allegations of domestic abuse, alcohol abuse, neglect, emotional instability, sexual and child abuse.
+Check out our free resource for dealing with False Allegations

 - Refusal to engage